batmen-lab/BioMANIA/README.md

 ```shell
 docker run -e BACKEND_URL="https://[ngrok_id].ngrok-free.app" -d -p 3000:3000 chatbotuibiomania/biomania-frontend:v2
 ```

-> **For the Docker v2 demo, we have released a Docker image that includes the available models and data for `Scanpy`.
-At the moment, you can only check the execution for Scanpy under the v2 version.
-We are planning to release v3 later, which will accommodate more data.**

 ### setting up
 To get started, download the code and set up the required environment: